Donald Trump Jr. sent a message with ideas for canceling the election

 “We have full leverage operational control,” the report said.
 “The second term of the Moral High POTUS should begin now.”

-This text adds evidence of how actively Trump’s inner circle has been involved in discussing how to challenge the election results.
+The text also adds evidence of how actively Trump’s inner circle has been involved in discussing how to challenge the election results.

-On March 28, California federal judge David Carter, along with Trump and conservative lawyer John Eastman, launched an “unprecedented” campaign to annul the Democratic election, calling it a “conspiracy to seek the rule of law.”
+On March 28, California federal judge Judge David Carter, along with Trump and conservative lawyer John Eastman, launched an “unprecedented” campaign to annul the democratic election, calling it a “conspiracy to seek the rule of law.”

 Meadows’ lawyer George Dervilliger declined to comment on the story.
 A House Select Committee spokesman declined to comment.